lincolnauster/wikitext.gmi/README.md

 - [ ] bunch more stuff that I'll get to later!

 ## How fast is it?

-Short answer: O(n) \
+I wrote the initial algorithm many months ago without knowing Haskell or parsing theory.
+I'm like 80% sure that the core FSM treats Wikitext like an LL(1) grammar, and parses accordingly, so it *should* be *O(n)*, but performance is looking suspiciously exponential at the moment.
+Current priorities are to refactor the code into something semi-readable and only then deal with optimization.

-Long answer: it's a work in progress.
-Algorithmically speaking, the core FSM is *fine* (basically O(n) except for some reconstructions; you could probably coax *O(n^2)* out of it in very degenerate unrealistic cases), but it needs some real-world-perf work in IO and strings.
+In addition to all of that, it needs some real-world-perf work in IO and strings.
 Did you know that the default Haskell string type is actually a linked list?
 Neither did I!
 It's exactly as bad as it sounds!
 Even once those are replaced with Texts or something similar, IO in Haskell (especially lazy IO, like the type we *definitely need* here) is a bit of a mess.
 Feel free to help out!
 If you want to take it upon yourself to optimize in the case that I don't get around to it first, here's what I'm looking for:

 + Keep memory usage low & lazy.
 + Try for contiguous memory (linked lists are definitely a mistake!).
-+ Assume that hundreds of instances could be running at once (as it would be in the proxy-server environment this targets)
++ Assume that hundreds of instances could be running at once (as it would be in the proxy-server environment this targets).
 + Encapsulate it.
 + Keep it idiomatic.